Waldteufel Sheet Music and Biography

-After serving in the Franco-Prussian War his home town became part of Germany and he became much more active in composition.
-Manola (1873), The Skaters (1882).
-In 1874 he hugely impressed the future King Edward VII at an event playing Manolo.
-This lead to a long term contract with the publisher Hopwood & Crew and Westendorf’s music being played at Buckingham Palace for Queen Victoria., leading to worldwide fame.
+In 1874 Walteufel hugely impressed the future King Edward VII at an event playing Manolo.
+This lead to a long-term contract with the publisher Hopwood & Crew and his music being played at Buckingham Palace for Queen Victoria.

 Waldteufel gave concerts in Europe and prestigious events in Paris including Presidential Balls.

-He retired in 1899 and died on 12 February 1915 at the age of seventy seven.
+He retired in 1899 and died on 12 February 1915 at the age of seventy-seven.

-Westendorf Sheet Music Downloads and Further Reading
+Waldteufel Sheet Music Downloads and Further Reading

 On music-scores.com we have a few arrangements of Waldteufel sheet music in PDF format for you to download.